alinush/alinush.github.io/cryptomat.md

 This is my perpetual effort aimed at summarizing various concepts in cryptography.

-You can start with some basic things:
+Start with some basic things:
  - [Pairings](pairings), or: _"Versatile elliptic curves that power most modern crypto!"_
  - [KZG polynomial commitments](/kzg), or: _"How to get succinctness if modern SNARKs?"_
  - [RSA accumulators](/rsa-accumulators), or: _"Who needs Merkle trees anyway?"_

-Or, you can learn about the most popular digital signature schemes:
+Then, learn about popular digital signature schemes:
  - [Threshold BLS](/threshold-bls), faster than most people know how to do it.
  - [ECDSA](/ecdsa), or: _"What most cryptocurrencies use for signing TXNs"_
  - [Schnorr](/schnorr), and [why you should prefer it over ECDSA](/schnorr-vs-ecdsa).